Magento 2 Installation Guide: Composer, GitHub, and ZIP Methods

 Step 3.
 Start the Magento installation wizard and walk through the installation process.

 Step 2.
-After that, get the Magento software by using Composer or by getting the archive.
+After that, get the Magento software via Composer or an archive.

 Step 3.
 Now you have to change permissions to read-write to install Magento files with the use of the command line.